gasyleiss/ExtensionPack/OpenSSH/README.md

     ![Credential for SSH](./resources/ssh_credential.PNG)

 2. Copy the [Invoke-SSH.ps1](./Invoke-SSH.ps1) script to the ScriptRunner Script Repository.
-This repository is located in `%ProgramData%\AppSphere\ScriptMgr`.
+This repository is located in `%ProgramData%\ScriptRunner\ScriptMgr`.
 It is recommended to copy the script into a subfolder like `OpenSSH`.

 3. Create a ScriptRunner Action with the Invoke-SSH script.
 Use the target `PS Loopback Remoting`.
 Overwrite the target credentials with the previously created credential.